torrobinson/github-synology-sync/README.md

 A small bash script I use to regularly backup all my GitHub repos to my Synology NAS.

+This repo serves mainly as a backup for my solution, should I lose it in the future.

 It will use the GitHub API to iterate through all your **owned** public and private repositories, and back up every `master` branch, zipped, onto your Synology NAS.

 Due to API limitations, this only backs up the first 100 repositories.